antoinewg/turboless/README.md

 These are a list of features in the pipeline:

-- [ ] documentation and working example on deployment process.
 - [ ] documentation and guidelines on how to add a new api or service.
-- [ ] automatic changelog generation and release of packages with changesets
+- [ ] automatic changelog generation and release of packages with `changesets`.
 - [ ] auto-linting and formatting on save for faster development.
 - [ ] automatic deployment when merging to main.
+- [ ] website for documentation.

 ## Inspiration